MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-methods.md

 # AL methods

 Like other languages, AL methods are a fundamental programming element.
 A method, also known as a procedure, is a named group of statements that perform an operation or task.
-Depending on the scope, methods can be executed, or *called*, from the same object in which they are declared or from other parts of the application.
+Depending on the scope, methods can be run, or *called*, from the same object in which they are declared or from other parts of the application.

-There are two types of methods: system methods and user-defined (custom) methods.
+There are two types of methods: system methods (built-in) and user-defined (custom) methods.

 - Built-in methods are part of the platform.
 Built-in methods can be used for different purposes, such as string handling, text formatting, database handling, and so on.
 For information about the available built-in methods, see [AL method Reference](methods-auto/library.md) and [Essential AL methods](devenv-essential-al-methods.md).